Ukraine fights to hold off Russian advances in south, east

 In the nearby village of Ruska Lozava, hundreds of people were evacuated after Ukrainian forces retook the city from Russian occupiers, according to the regional governor.
 Those who fled to Kharkiv spoke of dire conditions under the Russians, with little water or food and no electricity.

 “We were hiding in the basement.
 It was horror.
 The basement was shaking from the explosions.
-We were screaming, we were crying and we were praying to God,” said Ludmila Bocharnikova.
+We were screaming, we were crying and we were praying to God,” resident Ludmila Bocharnikova said.

-Former U.S. Marine Willy Joseph Cancel, 22, was killed Monday while working for a military contracting company that sent him to Ukraine, his mother, Rebecca Cabrera, told CNN.
+On Saturday morning, Russian air-defense forces detected a Ukrainian military plane over Russia’s Bryansk region, and in a bid to repel the aircraft, two shells fell on a village, regional Gov. Alexander Bogomaz said.

-“He wanted to go over because he believed in what Ukraine was fighting for,” she said, “and he wanted to be a part of it to contain it there so it didn’t come here, and that maybe our American soldiers wouldn’t have to be involved in it.”
+No one was injured in the explosions, but an oil terminal suffered some damage, Bogomaz said.

 Associated Press journalists Jon Gambrell and Yuras Karmanau in Lviv, Mstyslav Chernov in Kharkiv, Yesica Fisch in Sloviansk, Lolita C. Baldor in Washington and AP staff around the world contributed to this report.